JasonYoder2026/Wikipedia-Revision-Authors/README.md

 Wikipedia Revision Reader -
 Kevin Mack and
 Jason Yoder <br>
-This project connects to the WikiMedia API and returns the authors and timestamps of the 15 most recent changes in reverse chronological order to an article searched by the user. <br>
+This project connects to the WikiMedia API and returns the authors and timestamps of the 15 most recent changes in reverse chronological order to an article searched by the user. <br><br>
-To build and run, download the code and run the main method in "UserInterface.java"
+To build and run through the command line, download the code and run the main method in "UserInterface.java"<br><br>
+To build and run through the GUI, download the code and run by opening the Gradle menu (the elephant icon in the top right), expand "Tasks", expand "application", click on "run".